JulienOrain/documentation/docs/guides/ci-pipeline/circle-ci/index.md

 The CLI must be run with a valid access token to make authenticated calls to Reliably.

-As a pre-requesite, the `RELIABLY_TOKEN` must be defined as a secret environment variable in your project's settings;
+As a prerequisite, the `RELIABLY_TOKEN` must be defined as a secret environment variable in your project's settings;
 See how to [set an environment variable in a project] (https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).